stevedepp/cron-etl-2-bq/README.md

 End-to-end Real-time Data Pipelines: from Ingest to Machine Learning. " O'Reilly Media, Inc.".

 #

-> ... adjust the variables for generic month & year scraping, ...
+> ... we need to arrange for proper scraping to download headings and variables, ...

 ### manual path to ETL into Big Query